Your toddler uses very little verbal language by 2 years old or later, for example:

 Tongue Thrust or Myofunctional Disorder

-If you think you have a speech or language disorder, call us at 416-490-1720 to book an evaluation.
+If you think your child has a speech or language problem, call us at 416-490-1720 to book an evaluation.